Online Resource for CPP Disability Participants in 2023

 More likely they are to stop your benefits if you earn over ,400 However, Service Canada considers this on an individual basis.
 For instance, we have observed individuals earning up to $13,000 while maintaining their benefits.

 Service Canada offers a vocational rehabilitation program for those who want to get back to work.
 When you're accepted into that program, you get to keep all of your benefits while attempting to find another job.
-Yes, even if your annual income exceeds $17,489 40 yearly You keep your benefits if you don't succeed.
+Yes, even if your annual income exceeds $17,489 an annual 40 You keep your benefits if you don't succeed.

 To receive CPP disability benefits, you must apply.
 Fill out the Service Canada application forms to do this.
 Send them to Service Canada after that.
 They will contact you to ask for more details.
 To further explain things, they might however write to your physician or employer.
 They then decide whether to accept your application.